NoxGamingQC/Website/readme.md

 ### Before editing .gitignore

-Do not remove `composer.lock` from the file list.
-Heroku require that file to build the website.
+Do not remove `composer.lock` from the file list Heroku require that file to build the website.